ltfschoen/justopensource/README.md

 	* Create a hash of the aggregated manifesto version and associated source code to be able to prove compliance at a specific timestamp
 	* Integrate misalignment and non-compliance detection using signature images
 * Governance
-	* Integrate with separate tool that checks whether the behaviour of identities in OpenGov aligns and complies with values in the manifestor plugin registry
+	* Integrate with separate tool that checks whether the behaviour of identities in OpenGov aligns and complies with values in the manifesto plugin registry
 * Open-source communities
 	* Checks whether code you write yourself complies with values in the manifesto plugin registry
 	* Integrate with separate tool that blacklists specific versions of dependencies due to misalignment and non-compliance discovered through crowdsourcing